jd22-ctrl/Using-Microsoft-Active-Directory-inside-a-VM/Security-Groups/README.md

 Now you can double click the `Group` you just made to pull up this menu.

+Now click on `Members`, this is where you can add the members you want in said group.
 ![Selecting members for the group](making-groups-3.png)